Why climate change is hitting the poorest hardest

 Even in rich nations, the headline figures conceal dangerous social and economic disparities.
 In the United States, climate scientists believe a 1.5°C increase in global temperature will be enough to cut 20 percent off economic output in the most vulnerable areas of hotter southern states, while benefiting the cooler Pacific Northwest.

-“Using drought and increasing temperature as an example, this is impacting crop yield and the type of crops they can grow,” explains Amar Rahman, Global Head of Climate Resilience at Zurich Insurance Group.
+“Using drought and increasing temperature as an example, this is impacting crop yield and the type of crops they can grow,” explains Amar Rahman, Global Head of Climate Resilience and Sustainability Solutions at Zurich Insurance Group.
 “So people will migrate from rural to urban areas because they need to change their occupations from agriculture to other types of jobs.”

 To understand how this could widen social disparities, US policymakers should look to Bangladesh, where the increasing frequency and ferocity of floods pushes roughly 500,000 people to migrate from coastal regions to the capital, Dhaka, each year.